organisciak/dissertation/document/1_intro.md

 RQ3: Is subjectivity or disagreement of the grading task responsible for inter-grader inconsistency?
 RQ4: Does the task design affect the quality of contributions

-Chapter 6 focuses on completing subjective tasks through paid crowdsourcing, again focusing on maximizing quality through a priori design and instrumentation choices.
+\newthought{Chapter 6 focuses on completing subjective tasks} through paid crowdsourcing, again focusing on maximizing quality through a priori design and instrumentation choices.
 Subjective tasks are rarely done in paid contexts, so _personalized crowdsourcing_ is introduced as a way to formalize and argue for the approach.
 Two protocols for personalized crowdsourcing are then presented, referred to as _taste-matching_ and _taste-grokking_, and compared.
 Finally, the design manipulations evaluated in Chapter 4 are evaluated in personalized crowdsourcing.

-<!- Reminder: update any changes here and in the actually chapter -->
+<!- Reminder: update any changes here and in the actual chapter -->

-RQ 3.1: Is it feasible to apply paid crowdsourcing to subjective problems?
+ - RQ 3.1: Is it feasible to apply paid crowdsourcing to subjective problems?

-RQ 3.2: Does the taste-matching protocol reduce the amount of error in personalized crowdsourcing?
+ - RQ 3.2: Does the taste-matching protocol reduce the amount of error in personalized crowdsourcing?

-RQ 3.3: Does the taste-grokking protocol reduce the amount of error in personalized crowdsourcing?
+ - RQ 3.3: Does the taste-grokking protocol reduce the amount of error in personalized crowdsourcing?

-RQ 3.4: How do different types of subjective tasks affect the effricacy of personalized crowdsourcing approaches?
+ - RQ 3.4: How do different types of subjective tasks affect the efficacy of personalized crowdsourcing approaches?

-RQ 3.5: How do task design manipulations affect the quality of crowd contributions?
+ - RQ 3.5: How do task design manipulations affect the quality of crowd contributions?

 - CHAPTER 4: Designing Objective/Normative Tasks for Paid Crowdsourcing (Effect of design manipulations on data)
   - Literature review (introduce past in a way that my new research naturally follows.
 It should be clear 'why')